 - Invite all your newfound friends to the launch part of your new sharing economy business for music!

 Clearly, this is hypothetical, but the potential of interconnected services is already being explored by many major sharing economy players, mainly Airbnb.
 They are currently testing an app that allows Hosts to recommend local restaurants and cafés to Guests.
 Airbnb Trips is expected to be released in November:

 Because Airbnb has a) a lot of cash in the bank b) mindshare with Millennials c) visionary design-based leadership – we expect them to be a beacon in this market going forward.
-Even though we have some issues with their ‘Metrics of Trust’ that were discussed in a previous post on ‘Blockchain and the Sharing Economy’ we still expect them to be the dominant sharing economy player:

 The opportunity for a true ‘Lifestyle Revolution’ comes when seamless reputation sharing between services is enabled, facilitating access to new services and people based on how trustworthy you are.
 For a generation that has vastly less financial resources than they would like, yet an unlimited amount of experiences they want to explore, the idea that who you are can become a type of social currency in the future economy is a powerful one.
 For the younger generations, it will progressively become about optimizing the blend between life and work, friends and coworkers, money and time.
 The sharing economy can power this revolution by connecting the dots and enabling individuals to create their own blend for how they want to live their life.

 Imagining Life without a Lease

 Life untethered.
 It’s a bit difficult to imagine in the current world with all of the strings attached – immigration, financial services, public services, all depend to a certain degree on where you live.